gabrielvfonseca/gabrielvfonseca/README.md

 Hey there!

-I’m a Computer Engineering student at NOVA SST in Lisbon with a strong foundation in software development—shaped by both academic work and self-driven projects.
+I’m a Computer Engineering student at NOVA SST in Lisbon with a strong foundation in software development, shaped by both academic work and self-driven projects.

 Currently, I’m building Frontal, an AI-powered platform that helps businesses align teams, make data-driven decisions, and execute with clarity.
 As founder, I’m focused on product development, user research, and turning this vision into reality.